oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 authorization endpoint URI.
 The client will eventually redirect the user agent to this URI to initiate the request.

-Clients use a unique secret per authorization request to protect against authorization code injection and CSRF attacks.
-The client first generates this secret, which it can use at the time of redeeming the authorization code to prove that the client using the authorization code is the same client that requested it.
+Clients use a unique secret, called the "code verifier", per authorization request to protect against authorization code injection and CSRF attacks.
+The client first generates the code verifier, then derives the "code challenge" to include in the authorization request.
+The client uses the code verifier when exchanging the authorization code at the token endpoint to prove that the client using the authorization code is the same client that requested it.

 The client constructs the request URI by adding the following